plotly/postMessage-API/README.md

 Plotly's JavaScipt API to graph embeds is now an officially supported feature for advanced users.

-The Embed API can be used to build custom controls that change anything about an embedded Plotly graph - the graph type, colors, data, etc - *after* the graph is embedded in a webpage.
-You can even start with a blank Plotly graph, then insert data and style it throught the Embed API.
+The postMessage API can be used to build custom controls that change anything about an embedded Plotly graph - the graph type, colors, data, etc - *after* the graph is embedded in a webpage.
+You can even start with a blank Plotly graph, then insert data and style it throught the postMessage API.

-The Embed API is the basis for communication between Plotly graphs and [IPython notebook widgets](http://moderndata.plot.ly/widgets-in-ipython-notebook-and-plotly/), as well as with [RStudio's Shiny](https://github.com/chriddyp/plotly-shiny) product.
+The postMessage API is the basis for communication between Plotly graphs and [IPython notebook widgets](http://moderndata.plot.ly/widgets-in-ipython-notebook-and-plotly/), as well as with [RStudio's Shiny](https://github.com/chriddyp/plotly-shiny) product.
 We're excited to see what else will be built with it.

 If you want to play with the API, the first step is to create a Plotly graph or use someone else's, then embed it in [Codepen](http://codepen.io/) or a webpage [as an iframe](https://plot.ly/how-to-embed-plotly-graphs-in-websites/#fallback).
 There are plenty of graphs with which you can experiment on the [Plotly feed](https://plot.ly/feed/).